go-spatial/tegola-docs/content/tutorials/tegola-with-mapbox.md

   }
 ```

-You'll notice here that we're selecting content from the `bonn` map which we configured in the .toml file earlier.
+You'll notice here that we're selecting content from the `bonn` map which we configured in the toml file earlier.
 Now, we add a layer:

 ```js
   map.addLayer({